 Explore: photos and videos

-Parks Canada's Underwater Archaeology Team and partners have recorded every step of the search for Franklin’s lost ships.
+Parks Canada's Underwater Archaeology Team and partners have recorded every step of their missions in the Arctic in the search for Sir John Franklin’s expedition.

 Take a look: